Why a Vowed Order?

 I am grateful for the opportunity to recognize your deep commitment as well as your ever-expanding state.
 I feel deeply honored that you might allow me to shine the light on the pathway ahead, as well as support you or even lead you along the way.
-I am humbled by the ability to give the gift of Grace, shaktipat, that fuels your journey.
+I am humbled by the ability to give the gift of Grace, Shaktipat, that fuels your journey.
 I am delighted to serve you in your growing freedom and Self-expression.
 Thank you for asking me to do this for you.

 With love and blessings,

-Swami Nirmalananda Saraswati
+Gurudevi Nirmalananda Saraswati